 The University Catalog is the authoritative source for information on program requirements and courses.
 The Schedule of Classes is the authoritative source for information on classes scheduled for this semester.
 See the Schedule for the most up-to-date information and see Patriot web to register for classes.
 Requirements may be different for earlier catalog years.
 See the University Catalog archives.

-Students pursuing this degree must successfully complete 36 credits of graduate course work in one of the concentrations below.
-Students must submit a curriculum worksheet that has been approved by their faculty adviser and the director.
+Students pursuing this degree must successfully complete 36 credits of graduate coursework in one of the concentrations which follow.
+Students must submit a curriculum worksheet that has been approved by their concentration head and the director.
 All students complete their work in the program with a project or thesis.